Yet another Chinese phone maker wants to break into the US

 That spells out the dilemma for most Chinese makers trying to reach mainstream awareness.
 They're either unable or unwilling to partner with a big carrier in a meaningful way, and are often left out of a phone discussion dominated by Apple and Samsung.
 With customers often relying on their carrier for recommendations, companies like Honor miss out on a massive chunk of the market.

-Zhao said he does plan on eventually partnering with a carrier, but said he hoped for a more equal relationship with an operator that understood and appreciated its model.
+Zhao does plan on eventually partnering with a carrier, but said he hoped for a more equal relationship with an operator that understands and appreciates its model.
 He declined to offer a timeline on when Honor would start talking with the carriers.

 CES 2018: All the new products we've seen at the year's biggest tech trade show